 If you've studied CRO at all, you're aware of how important knowing your target audience is.
 One tactic to make sure your landing page meets the needs of your target audience is to survey them.

 Complete surveys in a few different ways.
 First, email current customers and ask them questions such as what types of specials would make them more likely to make a purchase online.
 You can also offer a pop-up survey and gather info from all site visitors.
-Some may not be within your exact target audience, but more than likely, only those who are will take time to answer the survey.
-You can also study past emails, support questions and complaints to learn more about your target audience and how you can better meet their needs.
+Some may not be within your exact target audience, but more than likely, those who are will take time to answer the survey.
+You can also study past emails, support questions, and complaints to learn more about your target audience and how you can better meet their needs.

 2. Offer a Guarantee